denoland/rusty_v8/README.md

 fails with an explicit error rather than silently reaching upstream.
 A hermetic build that also needs the bindings without a mirror can point `RUSTY_V8_SRC_BINDING_PATH` at them directly.

+An artifact already fetched by an earlier build is reused, so the usual workflow of populating a cache once with network access and then building offline works without a mirror configured.

 ### File-based mirrors